 More than 250 CMS and other applications can be installed automatically, including WordPress, Joomla, MediaWiki, and Moodle.
 1stRentalServer also supports open source e-commerce software such as XOOPS Cube, EC-CUBE, and osCommerce.
 The company’s multilanguage control panel supports 29 languages including English, Japanese, and Chinese.

 Pricing and Support

 1stRentalServer’s shared rental servers are priced competitively if you opt for the longest billing period of thirty-six months.
 But if you choose the monthly plans, even its entry-level plan costs almost double the industry average.
 Whereas most hosting companies these days offer free setup, 1stRentalServer bucks the trend by charging a one-time setup fee.

-Plans can be paid for in U.S. dollars or Japanese yen via bank transfer, credit card, or convenience store settlement.
-Available billing cycles are monthly (payment only by credit card), quarterly, half-yearly, annually, biennially, and triennially.
+You can pay for plans in U.S. dollars or Japanese yen through bank transfer, credit card, or convenience store settlement.
+The available billing cycles include monthly (credit card payment only), quarterly, half-yearly, annually, biennially, and triennially.

 1stRentalServer offers trial plans for two weeks.
 You can sign up for a Linux or Windows server trial using only an email address, but for a Java or VPS trial, you’ll need to provide an identification card, utility bill, or proof of your address.

 You can reach out for customer support via fax, online form, or the ticket system.
 I received a reply to my test ticket after four days: